Who We Are

 Using an independent adjudicator

 If you are still not happy with the decision, you can refer your complaint to an independent adjudicator.
-An independent adjudicator is someone unconnected with Citizens Advice who will decide whether we’ve dealt with your complaint fairly.
-The request for an independent adjudicator review should be made within 4 weeks of receiving the Citizens Advice Ards and North Down review.
+An independent adjudicator is someone unconnected with Community Advice who will decide whether we’ve dealt with your complaint fairly.
+The request for an independent adjudicator review should be made within 4 weeks of receiving the Community Advice Ards and North Down review.
 Requests submitted outside of this period will be considered as a reasonable adjustment or if there are extenuating circumstances.

 |Company Limited by Guarantee.
 Registered in NI No. 33560